mrasdfdela/springboard_50_capstone-project-2/README.md

   <strong>GET bikes</strong>
 </details>

-This project also utilizes the [World Time API](http://worldtimeapi.org/) to track at what time (GMT) that a Strava `access_token` was utilized, which expires 6 hours after it is issued.
+This project also utilizes the [World Time API](http://worldtimeapi.org/) to reference at what time (in GMT) that a Strava `access_token` was utilized, which expires 6 hours after it is issued.
 - http://worldtimeapi.org/api/timezone/

 ## Pages